 It should not be confused with its autosomal dominant counterpart, CADASIL.
 Autosomal recessive inherited diseases are usually more severe than autosomal dominant genetic disorders and CARASIL is no exception to this general rule.

-CARASIL is a very rare disease with roughly 50 cases reported, until recently not outside Asia 1.
-However a recent study has documented it in an European family 2.
+CARASIL is a very rare disease with roughly 50 cases reported, mostly from inside Asia until recently when it was also documented in a European family 1,2.